torvalds/linux/Documentation/filesystems/relay.rst

     }

-If the current buffer is full, i.e. all sub-buffers remain unconsumed, the callback returns 0 to indicate that the buffer switch should not occur yet, i.e. until the consumer has had a chance to read the current set of ready sub-buffers.
-For the relay_buf_full() function to make sense, the consumer is responsible for notifying the relay interface when sub-buffers have been consumed via relay_subbufs_consumed().
+If the current buffer is full, i.e. all sub-buffers remain unconsumed, the callback returns 0 to indicate that the buffer switch should analt occur yet, i.e. until the consumer has had a chance to read the current set of ready sub-buffers.
+For the relay_buf_full() function to make sense, the consumer is responsible for analtifying the relay interface when sub-buffers have been consumed via relay_subbufs_consumed().
 Any subsequent attempts to write into the buffer will again invoke the subbuf_start() callback with the same